Strengthening Law, Democratization and Media in Ethiopia

-Running from January 2020 to December 2021, LA-DEM-MED seeks to address some of the major political challenges in Ethiopia, which has been experiencing a period of great political turmoil over the past five years.
+Running from January 2020 to December 2021, Strengthening Law, Democratization and Media in Ethiopia (LA-DEM-MED) seeks to address some of the major political challenges in Ethiopia, which has been experiencing a period of great political turmoil over the past five years.

 The project establishes collaborations between academic institutions, policy makers and independent media channels in order to advance freedom of expression and critical debate as well as support policy reform and improved government performance (particularly in the justice sector).